AdaptiveCpp/AdaptiveCpp/install/scripts/README.md

 * `sudo sh install-hipsycl.sh` - installs hipSYCL.

 Unless you have a massive machine, you can expect this to run for half an eternity, so patience is a prerequisite for this installation approach.
 The easier way is certainly to use our provided binary packages.
 The installation prefix can be changed using the environment variable `INSTALL_PREFIX` (default is `/opt/hipSYCL`).
-Note that the `install-hipsycl.sh` script installs hipSYCL with support for both CUDA and ROCm backends, which means you need to have both installed.
-At the moment, the installation script does not have an option to disable backends, however this can be easily achieved by editing the `cmake` command inside `install-hipsycl.sh`.
+Note that the `install-hipsycl.sh` script builds hipSYCL with support for both CUDA and ROCm backends by default, which means you need to have both installed.
+If you wish to disable support for CUDA/ROCm, set the `HIPSYCL_WITH_CUDA` or `HIPSYCL_WITH_ROCM` environment variables to `OFF`.

 If you change the `INSTALL_PREFIX` to a directory that is writable by your user, `sudo` is not required.

 ## Building a singularity container
 We also provide singularity definition files in order to create singularity container images.
-Build an image is a two step process.
+Building an image is a two step process.
 First, create the base image which contains LLVM, ROCm and CUDA stacks, e.g.
 ```
 sudo singularity build base-image.sif base-ubuntu-18.04.def
 ```